allure-framework/allure-js/packages/newman-reporter-allure/README.md

 ## Installation

-Intall `newman-reporter-allure` using a package manager of your choice.
+Install `newman-reporter-allure` using a package manager of your choice.
 For example:

 ```shell
 npm install -D newman-reporter-allure